DigitalScriptorium/ds-open-refine/instructions/merge-new-data.md

 3. Name file `VALUE-new-DATE`

 #### Checking for duplicate rows
-4. Apply JSON recipe to conduct a duplicate check based on the `VALUE_as_recorded` column and all other columns that may render the row unique
+4. Apply JSON recipe to conduct a duplicate check based on the `VALUE_as_recorded` column and all other columns that may render the row unique:
 - for genre data: [JSON][duplicate_check_genre]
 - for language data: [JSON][duplicate_check_language]
 - for material data: [JSON][duplicate_check_material]